Why It’s Time to Stop Fearing AI - Fleximize

 By Sebastian Lewis

 Not a day goes by without a headline decrying the loss of an entire industry to machines.
 Along with concerns about whether people will lose their livelihoods, there’s also a fear of losing control.
-It’s an anxiety that drives blockbuster sci-fi movies: what happens if and when the robots – that are expected to have, on average, an IQ higher than 99% of humans by 2030 – rebel?
+It’s an anxiety that drives blockbuster sci-fi movies: what happens if and when the robots – that have a 50% chance of outperforming humans in all tasks in 45 years – rebel?

 But how seriously should we take claims that machines are poised to take millions of jobs?
 What if, rather than viewing them as the enemy, we thought about the rise of artificial intelligence (AI) and machine learning in a different way – as allowing us to do things better and more productively?